This is the multi-page printable view of this section. Click here to print.

 --selector-match ANY

-5 - Transformations
+5 - Jikkou Transformations

 Transformations are applied to inbound resources.
 Transformations are used to transform, enrich, or filter resource entities before they are validated and thus before the reconciliation process is executed on them.